Need help reporting unsafe working conditions?

 Workers in Georgia have a right to demand a safe workplace, and to obtain compensation for workplace injuries — without fearing harassment or the possibility of losing their job.
 Employers are required to provide a safe work environment under state and federal laws.
 When an unsafe working condition poses a danger to employees and customers, that situation must be addressed as soon as possible.

 If you’re concerned about unsafe working conditions, don’t be afraid to speak up.
-At Gerber & Holder Attorneys At Law, our workers’ compensation lawyers will protect your rights and ensure you get the full compensation you deserve in the event that unsafe conditions contributed to your workplace injury.
+At Gerber & Holder Workers’ Compensation Attorneys, our workers’ compensation lawyers will protect your rights and ensure you get the full compensation you deserve in the event that unsafe conditions contributed to your workplace injury.

 Don’t take your employer at their word if they say your workplace injury isn’t covered.